 The rates for RDC access are based on an estimate of the real costs incurred by the RDC to support a project.
-The rate is $3,125 per month for a full-time seat.
-However, most projects do not require full-time access and the rate is prorated based on the amount of time needed to conduct the project.
-For example, a project that requires a 40% level of access (approximately two days per week) for a period of one year would cost $15,000.
-Researchers who need to submit a proposal to obtain funding for their project are encouraged to use the $15,000-per-year amount as this is the amount of time typically requested by an average project.
+Most projects do not require full-time access and the rate is prorated based on the amount of time needed to conduct the project.
+For example, a project that requires 20 hours/week of access for a period of one year would cost $20,000.
+Researchers who need to submit a proposal to obtain funding for their project are encouraged to use the $20,000-per-year amount as this is the amount of time typically requested by an average project.
 There is a minimum fee of $7500 because even shorter research project require significant time and effort from CCRDC staff to help with proposal development, security measures, and required paperwork.
 Researchers may contact the CCRDC to obtain a more detailed cost estimate for their proposed project.

 Due to the startup time involved in most RDC projects it is unlikely that any part-time research project could be completed in less than three months.
 This is because the data is usually in a form that is more raw than researchers expect.
 Extensions are rarely granted for projects using economic or administrative record data.
 Thus, it is better to overestimate a bit than to risk running out of time before the research is completed.

 Additional fees may be charged to projects that use data sets outside the core or that impose other special costs on CES, the Census Bureau, or the RDC.